 A refreshing glass of hibiscus tea with some homemade lemon verbena shortbread biscuits.

 A LITTLE STORY: I was working in Bali when I first tried this tea made from a bush that was growing in the garden where I was running workshops in organic gardening – it was also part of the demonstration dye garden for the Threads of Life textiles foundation – and I got to know staff and locals pretty well.
 I thought I would leave a little present for them all and play a little horticultural trick at the same time.
 Some plants are very easy to graft – hibiscus is one of them; so I scoured the backstreets of Ubud for different coloured hibiscus, took cuttings, and grafted pieces of stem onto the red flowering one in this garden.
-They wouldn’t have noticed it until a year or so later when it started flowering in many different colours.
+THEY WOULD HAVE GOT A BIG SURPRISE a year or so later when it started flowering in many different colours!